Jeff T Bowles

 You see doctors get an MD behind their name and you think they know so much more than you but what do they learn really?
 Years of med school, and then most of them are off to work to earn and not learn.
 What do they learn?
 Many years ago, they would have learned that washing your hands before surgery was just quackery.
 And before that they would have learned that bloodletting was cure for almost anything.
 In modern days they learn that everyone should stay out of the sun and use sunscreen because it can give you skin cancer (this latest falsehood promoted by med schools has led to the many exploding epidemics we see in the population since 1980 such as autism, obesity, asthma MS, cancers, etc. etc.…).
 So, they get 4 years of some correct knowledge passed down to them along with knowledge that will in the future may be laughed at as superstition and ignorance.

-By avoiding medical school and being extensively self-taught, I have developed into a medical consultant that harbors none of these superstitions or incorrect beliefs.
+By avoiding medical school and being extensively self-taught, I have developed into a medical consultant that harbors none of these superstitions or incorrect beliefs that are still promoted by med schols.
 There are very few out there like me, maybe just a handful such as Ray Peat, Ray Sahelian, Bill Sardi, Dr. Mercola, and Ward Dean.
 Each are experts with way more information than typical doctors or researchers in various areas, but in some important areas I have them all beat.

 But don’t let my lack of a medical degree put you off, I have consulted with many doctors who have followed my advice to cure various problems that they were unable to cure themselves with their medical training and Big Pharma’s drugs.
 More on this later…